For all the promises of God in Him are Yes, and in Him Amen, to the glory of God through us.

 —2 Corinthians 1:20 (NKJV)

 A promise is a vow that someone will do what they say.
 In 2 Corinthians 1:20, Paul makes a clear statement that God does what He says.
-The promises of God are guaranteed because the Word says God cannot lie (Hebrews 6:18).
-If God were to break His promises—if He were to break His Word, this world would destroy itself.
+The promises of God are assured because the Word says God cannot lie (Hebrews 6:18).
+If God were to break His Word, this world would self-destruct.
 This world is only held together by the power of God’s Word (Hebrews 1:3).

 God’s Word is absolutely trustworthy.
-All His promises are true and faithful.
+His promises are true and faithful (Hebrews 10:23).
 He doesn’t say something in His Word and then means something different.
-If God has promised you something, He is faithful to do it.
+When God makes a promise in His Word, He is faithful to do it.

 David wrote in the Psalms that God magnifies His Word above His own name.